 One Community is creating cooperative community building through a Duplicable and Sustainable City Center that is LEED Platinum certified/Sustainable, can feed 200 people at a time, provide laundry for over 300 people, is beautiful, spacious, and saves resources, money, and space:

 Haoxuan “Hayes” Lei (Structural Engineer) continued work on the City Center structural engineering tutorial.
 What you see here is his 8th week of writing content.
-This week’s content focus was adding more details to the snow load section, as seen here.
+This week’s content focus was adding more details to the snow load section for cooperative community building, as seen here.

 David Olivero (Mechanical Engineer & Data Scientist) completed his 2nd week helping with the HVAC Designs for the Duplicable City Center.
 This week’s focus, as shown here, was Rough estimates of thermal mass in the structure, without accounting for insulation and adding the heat capacity data to the FEA basement spreadsheet.